 In the days before medicine advanced enough to fix organs and enable us live ever longer, it would’ve been considered a betrayal of family to let a loved one live out their lives in the company of strangers.
+It used to be we all died at home, the place we lived, raised a family, and grew old.

 Never was the word ‘burden’ spoken when caring for and putting at the center, their loved one.
 It was a given that the immediate and extended family would help – would ‘give back’ – to that person who’d given so much during the course of their lives.